brooklyncentral/clocker/README.md

 ### Create a docker image that is ssh'able
 Now that you have a Docker instance running, we need to create images that contain an ssh server so that brooklyn can reach them.

 The following instructions will help you in running a new container, installing and starting sshd on it, and committing that to create a new image.
-See [running_ssh_service](http://docs.docker.io/en/latest/examples/running_ssh_service/) for more background.
+See [SSH Daemon Service](http://docs.docker.io/en/latest/examples/running_ssh_service/) for more background.

 	# First import a standard ubuntu image